mca91/ITEWR_DC_Course/chapter3.md

 --- type:NormalExercise lang:r xp: skills: key:1269599081
 ## The impact of Robust Standard Errors

-Do the significant levels for regressors `age` and `indus` change if You employ heterskedasticity robust standard errors?
+Do the significant levels for regressors `age` and `indus` change if You employ heteroskedasticity robust standard errors?

-Implementations of robust variance-covariance estimators come with the `sandwich` package.
+Implementations of robust variance-covariance estimators cand be found in the `sandwich` package.

 A Summary reporting information for robust inference can be invoked with the function `coeftest()` from the `AER` package if an appropriate estimate of the variance-covariance matrix is supplied.
 See `?vcovHC`.